thesumedh/thesumedh/README.md

 # 👋 Hi, I'm Sumedh

-I like building things that are simple, secure, and serverless.
+Hi there.
+I'm Sumedh Chandanshive.
+I'm just an average IT'26 grad who likes to build things that are simple, secure.

 Currently working on:
 - **P2PChat** – an end-to-end encrypted terminal chat app with no servers, just sockets.